How to Select the Right LPN School near Pierce Idaho

 - Collecting blood or urine samples

-- Managing patient records
+- Taking care of patient records

-- Supporting physicians or RNs with procedures
+- Supporting physicians or Registered nurses with procedures

 Online LPN Programs

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Potlatch ID work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Pierce ID work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

-What to Ask LPN Programs
+Questions to Ask LPN Programs

 More Practical Locations in Idaho